uzairamer/zomato-data-warehouse/README.md

 ![Docker Hub](https://img.shields.io/badge/Capstone%20Project-Data%20Engineering-lightgrey?style=for-the-badge&logo=appveyor)
 # Zomato Sales & Rating Data Warehouse

 The goal of this project was to create a robust, feature-packed Data Warehouse by  using all the techiniques learnt in Udacity's Data Engineering Nanodegree program.
 This project underscores almost all the major components of the aforementioned degree.
 The dataset for this project can be found from this [link](https://www.kaggle.com/himanshupoddar/zomato-bangalore-restaurants).
 A light and altered version of this dataset is available here for a quick peak where the column names have been eased.

 ![zomato](https://cityspideynews.s3.amazonaws.com/uploads/spidey/202104/zomato-1619519108.png)
+### Scope of the Project
+The current project can be used to track the aggregate and average rating of any individual restaurant.
+On what rating people are spending average amount of money.
+This analysis can help businesses to take informed decisions and adopt strategies based on the results.

+The data can be used by business analysts to help in deciding the strategies.
+By chefs, what dishes are being more liked.
+The aspiring entrepreneurs, which type of restaurants are performing well and what should be their new restaurant type if they want to open one.

 To yield better understanding, I'll be walking you through each and every step.
 ### Architecture